 I’ve come to realize that, in those days, the temptation of reaching our sales target compromise our ethics and moral standards.
 As salespeople, we are fueled by the dopamine-effect of each sale.
 It’s that feeling of “I’ve made it” that fuels our next sale.
 And the next, the next, the next…

 That dopamine-effect becomes addictive.
 We have goals to accomplish and we won’t stop until we do so.
-As a result, we become tempted to ‘force’ our products or services onto our customer.
+As a result, we become tempted to ‘force’ our products or services onto our customers.
 In the process, we end up sacrificing our personal sense of ethics.

 When that happens, we become victims of our own ambition.
 We stop being salespeople and become coercive and manipulative.

 Salespeople have the purpose to generate sales while making the life of the customer easier, simpler, and more enjoyable in some shape or form.
-When the fear of not reaching our goals strike us, we are tempted to force the purchase out of the customer.
+When the fear of not reaching our goals strikes us, we are tempted to force the purchase out of the customer.
 As a result, we coerce the customer to make the purchase no matter the cost.

 That’s the danger behind setting overly ambitious sales goals: it can backfire in a way that will drive terrible negative consequences: your reputation will be on the line – customers will start distrusting you, employees will see you as a ‘going-for-the-jugular’ colleague, and managers will note your behavior.